Oil Consumption Past Rings – Worn engine bearings can make it worse.

 Low Oil Pressure

-• Many times when a bearing is beginning to fail (or has failed); you will noticed signs of, decreased oil pressure.
+Many times when a bearing is beginning to fail (or has failed), you will noticed signs of, lower oil pressure.
 This is usually more evident, upon first starting the vehicle.
-In many cases, a bad rod bearing, will lead to a “check engine oil” light being displayed on the dash.

 Low Oil Pressure